maxisme/app-web-template/README.md

     $ go build -o /usr/local/bin/appserver main.go
     ```

-6. Create an `appserver.service` file (customising `Description` and also `WorkingDirectory` with where the root of this project is) and place in the `/etc/systemd/system` directory:
+6. Create an `appserver.service` file (customising `Description` and also `WorkingDirectory` with the root path of your project) and place in the `/etc/systemd/system/` directory:
    ```bash
    [Unit]
    Description=